 Cons

-- Not that effective on severe acne;
+- It is not that effective on severe acne;

 It is to be noted that fatty acids are fantastic for the skin and are much needed for repairing damaged skin barriers, but if you have severe fungal acne issues, stay away from ingredients like carrier oils.